blairbilodeau/website-files/content/publication/density-estimation/index.md

 publication_types = ["3"]

 # Publication name and optional abbreviated version.
-publication = "In preparation" publication_short = "In preparation"
+publication = "arXiv Preprint" publication_short = "arXiv Preprint"

 # Abstract.
-abstract = "We consider the task of estimating a conditional density using i.i.d. samples from a joint distribution.
-For joint density estimation, minimax rates are known for general classes in terms of their (metric) entropy, a fundamental and well-studied notion of statistical capacity.
-However, applying these results to estimating conditional densi- ties can yield suboptimal rates due to their dependence on uniform entropy, which is infinite when the covariate space is unbounded and suffers from the curse of dimensionality.
-We resolve this problem for well-specified models, obtaining matching upper and lower bounds on the minimax Kullback–Leibler risk in terms of the empirical Hellinger entropy of the conditional density class.
-In contrast to uniform en- tropy, empirical entropy provides the correct dependence on the size of the covariate space.
-We only require that the conditional densities are bounded above, but not that they are bounded below or otherwise satisfy any tail conditions."
+abstract = "We consider the task of estimating a conditional density using i.i.d. samples from a joint distribution, which is a fundamental problem with applications in both classification and uncertainty quantification for regression.
+For joint density estimation, minimax rates have been characterized for general density classes in terms of uniform (metric) entropy, a well-studied notion of statistical capacity.
+When applying these results to conditional density estimation, the use of uniform entropy -- which is infinite when the covariate space is unbounded and suffers from the curse of dimensionality -- can lead to suboptimal rates.
+Consequently, minimax rates for conditional density estimation cannot be characterized using these classical results.
+We resolve this problem for well-specified models, obtaining matching (within logarithmic factors) upper and lower bounds on the minimax Kullback--Leibler risk in terms of the empirical Hellinger entropy for the conditional density class.
+The use of empirical entropy allows us to appeal to concentration arguments based on local Rademacher complexity, which -- in contrast to uniform entropy -- leads to matching rates for large, potentially nonparametric classes and captures the correct dependence on the complexity of the covariate space.
+Our results require only that the conditional densities are bounded above, and do not require that they are bounded below or otherwise satisfy any tail conditions."

 # Project summary to display on homepage.
 summary = ""